jimmyff/jimmyff-website/content/blog/2025-12-08-zap-theme/index.md

 Ever since I went minimal with my last website theme [Inky](https://www.getzola.org/themes/inky/), I've been wanting to go ultra-minimal.
 I wanted to see how much I could strip back to get TUI vibes: fast, lightweight with zero bloat.

-This weekend I finally built [Zap](https://github.com/jimmyff/zola-zap), a minimal theme for the [Zola](https://www.getzola.org/) static site generator.
+This weekend I finally built [Zap](https://github.com/jimmyff/zola-zap), an ultra-minimal theme for the [Zola](https://www.getzola.org/) static site generator.
 It's designed to be as minimal as possible while still being functional: light/dark mode toggle, optional inline SVG icons via a sprite sheet, responsive images, and vibrant [OKLCH](/blog/prism-dart-flutter-color-package/) colors.
 The entire base CSS is inlined in the HTML—no external stylesheet requests.
 I also replaced the old search index with Fuse.js, which generates a significantly smaller index.

 {{ image (src="blog-post.webp", alt="The old theme 'Inky' on the left, new 'Zap' theme in dark mode central and light mode right.") }}

-## How does it perform?
+## Does it live up to its name?

-Almost perfect scores from PageSpeed Insights!
-The only mark down is my choice of link colors not being as high contrast as they could be—something I may tune in the future.
+Perfect scores from PageSpeed Insights!
+100 across the board for performance, accessibility, best practices, and SEO.

-{{ image (src="results.webp", alt="PageSpeed Insights showing near-perfect scores") }}
+{{ image (src="results.webp", alt="PageSpeed Insights showing perfect 100 scores") }}

 ## Bonus: Analytics